sehersarin/vpn-reset/README.md

 Steps to run:

-1. Set up Cron Job to run vpn_reset.py at a specified interval
+1. Set up Cron Job to run vpn_reset.py at a specified interval or multiple times throughout the day.
 2. Set Login & password through the use of environment variables <VPN_USERNAME> & <VPN_PASSWORD>.
 The environment variables must be set in the System environment as well as the cron tab itself.

 Notes: